software-mansion/TypeGPU/apps/typegpu-docs/src/content/docs/blog/troubleshooting.md

 ```
 And then enable WebGPU.
 That's it!
 After enabling the WebGPU flag you can go to [our examples page](https://docs.swmansion.com/TypeGPU/examples/)
-and you should be able to tinker with our examples on your phone.
+and you should be able to tinker with them on your phone.

 ## WebGPU in Safari on MacOS